garcias/Chem122-2016/vsepr/draw.md

 # Drawing molecular structures

+The arrangement of atoms and lone pairs around a central atom defines a specific **local geometry**.
+The valence-shell-electron-pair-repulsion (VSEPR) model can predict these geometries.
+In this tutorial, you will:

+- view the three-dimensional structure of molecules that illustrate various local geometries
+- draw the projection of each molecule's structure, as it appears from different perspectives

-Use Jmol to visualize structures in these exercises.
+Use Jmol to visualize the structures.
 For a quick tutorial, refer to the document [vsepr.md](vsepr.md)

 ## Visual conventions for ball-and-stick notation